 Leonore Riitsalu has been passionate about financial literacy, financial well-being and behavioural insights since 2008.
 Leonore has led the creation and implementation of the Estonian National Strategy for Financial Education, represented Estonia in the OECD International Network on Financial Education, initiated and analysed several large scale financial literacy surveys.
 She is a regular speaker on financial literacy and behavioural insights in the media and on conferences.
 Leonore is a member of several international research teams studying the application of behavioural insights for increasing financial well-being.
 She consults policymakers in Estonia, Saudi Arabia and works with the OECD experts on related projects.
 Leonore has a PhD in Management.

-October 2019 – June 2020 In partnership with Professor Fred van Raaij from Tilburg University we are studying the role of self-control and future orientation in financial well-being across Europe, Australia and USA.
-This joint research project is supported and funded by the Think Forward Initiative.
-For this study, survey data on current money management stress, expected future financial security, self-control and future time perspective from the 2019 ING International Survey (IIS) on Savings will be used.
-By June 2020 we will analyse the role of psychological factors, socio-economic background and saving behaviour in financial well-being across countries and publish a report on the findings.
+October 2019 – September 2020 In partnership with Professor Fred van Raaij from Tilburg University we were studying the role of self-control and future orientation in financial well-being across Europe, Australia and USA.
+This joint research project was supported and funded by the Think Forward Initiative.
+For this study, survey data on current money management stress, expected future financial security, self-control and future time perspective from the 2019 ING International Survey (IIS) on Savings was used.
+The summary of the key findings and the full report can be found here.

 March 2019 – March 2020 We created and launched interactive online teaching resources Considered choices (Teadlike valikute audiovisuaalne õppematerjal) for Estonian schools.
 It consists of 11 short films made by the students of Tallinna 32.
 Keskkool on various life choices people in age 15-19 have.
 For each of the films we have added teacher resources with further explanations and suggestions for exercises, group assignments and discussions.
 The project was funded by SA Innove from European Social Fund resources.